Federated X-Armed Bandit: Preliminaries

 \item The global objective function $f$ satisfies that for all $x, y \in \mathcal{X}$, we have

 \end{list1} \end{assumption}

 \begin{remark}

-Similar to the existing works on the $\mathcal{X}$-armed bandit problem, the dissimilarity function $\ell$ is not an explicit input required by our \texttt{Fed-PNE} algorithm and only the smoothness constants $\nu_1, \nu_2, \rho$ are accessed \citep{bubeck2011X, azar2014online}.
-As mentioned by \citet{bubeck2011X, Grill2015Blackbox}, there are many functions that satisfy Assumption \ref{assumption: local_smoothness} on the standard equal-sized partition with accessible $\nu_1$ and $\rho$. \end{remark}
+Similar to the existing works on the $\mathcal{X}$-armed bandit problem, the dissimilarity function $\ell$ is not an explicit input required by our \texttt{Fed-PNE} algorithm and only the smoothness constants $\nu_1, \rho$ are accessed \citep{bubeck2011X, azar2014online}.
+As mentioned by \citet{bubeck2011X, Grill2015Blackbox}, most regular functions satisfy Assumption \ref{assumption: local_smoothness} on the standard equal-sized partition with accessible $\nu_1$ and $\rho$. \end{remark}

 Finally, we introduce the definition of the near-optimality dimension, which measures the number of near-optimal regions and thus the difficulty of the problem \citep{azar2014online}.

 \begin{assumption} {\upshape \textbf{(Near-optimality dimension)}} Let $\epsilon = 6 \nu_1 \rho^h$ and $\epsilon' = \rho^h < \epsilon$, for any subset of $\epsilon$-optimal nodes $\mathcal{X}_{\epsilon} = \{ x\in \mathcal{X} : f^* - f(x) \leq \epsilon \}$, there exists a constant $C$ such that $\mathcal{N}(\mathcal{X}_{\epsilon}, \ell, \epsilon') \leq C (\epsilon')^{-d}$, where $d$ is the near-optimality dimension of function $f$ and $\mathcal{N}(\mathcal{X}_{\epsilon}, \ell, \epsilon')$ is the $\epsilon'$-cover number of the set $\mathcal{X}_{\epsilon}$ w.r.t. the dissimilarity $\ell$. \end{assumption}